kiboma2021/JavaScript-Testing-with-Jest/README.md

 npm install --save-dev jest

 - Once installed, you should see it in already created Json file
-- Change Jest Script to 'jest'
+- Change Jest Script to 'jest' // jest --coverage
 - 'npm run test' will fail since there are no test files yet
 - Create a file with the same name with an extension 'test.js'